-- ➤ A deep understanding of MTCO as an organization and its functions - An understanding of the tourism development situation in GMS - > Expansion of my knowledge on the Vietnamese tourism industry - > Experiences of Thailand's tourism - Familiarization of an international working environment I highly acknowledge the assistance of MTCO, especially its Executive Director and Operations Manager who greatly helped me during my internship.
-Without their generous support, would not have I completed my internship.
+- > A deep understanding of MTCO as an organization and its functions - > An understanding of the tourism development situation in GMS - > Expansion of my knowledge on the Vietnamese tourism industry - ≻ Experiences Thailand's of tourism - ➤ Familiarization of an international working environment I highly acknowledge the assistance of MTCO, especially its Executive Director and Operations Manager who greatly helped me during my internship.
+Without their generous I would not support, have completed my internship.
 Participating in onsite training such as this provided me with an opportunity to obtain invaluable experiences, which make the training beneficial to me.

-Ayutthaya in Thailand: among the World Heritage Sites in the Greater Mekong Subregion 3.
-Internship at Development Action for Women Network (DAWN): Manila, Philippines <2017/01/16~2017/02/14> By Menoza Shikainnah Glow Dalumpines M2, Graduate School for International Development and Cooperation, Program in Educational Development and Cultural and Regional Studies

-Inside DAWN Office pursued an internship at the Development Action for Women Network (DAWN), given the relevance of its objectives and works to my research.
-The aim of my research is to understand the dynamics of Philippine-Japan cross-border movements with respect to migrants, especially children, their transnational ties, and formation of identities, with focus Japanese-Filipinos affected by migration practices in one way or another.
-These and the opportunity to establish personal with connections DAWN's members motivated me to choose the organization as an avenue for learning.
+Ayutthaya in Thailand: among the World Heritage Sites in the Greater Mekong Sub-region 3.
+Internship at Development Action for Women Network (DAWN): Manila, Philippines <2017/01/16~2017/02/14> By Menoza Shikainnah Glow Dalumpines M2, Graduate School for International Development and Cooperation, Program in Educational Development and Cultural and Regional Studies Inside DAWN Office pursued an internship at the Development Action for Women Network (DAWN), given the relevance of its objectives and works to my research.
+The aim of my research is to understand the dynamics of Philippine-Japan cross-border movements with respect to migrants, especially children, their transnational ties, and formation of identities, with focus on Japanese-Filipinos affected by migration practices in one way or another.
+These and the opportunity to establish personal connections with DAWN's members motivated me to choose the organization as an avenue for learning.

-Facilitating a group activity Established on 6 February 1996, DAWN is a non-government organization in the Philippines.
-Its goals include ensuring the immediate reintegration of returning distressed migrant women to their families and Philippine society, creating alternative livelihood opportunities for returning migrant women as an option to migration, generating a strong public opinion against all violence forms of and discrimination inflicted upon migrant women and their Japanese-Filipino children (JFC), building a wide network of support, and developing its organization as a competent and self-sustaining support institution for distressed migrants and their families.
-During my internship, my major tasks included facilitating and assisting orientations for Japanese students and guests during their study tours in the Philippines, organizing group activities and assisting cultural lessons for Japanese-Filipino children, participating in home and school visits as part of DAWN's social services program, conducting interviews with DAWN staff and its selected members, and training for its livelihood program. part of the training, I administered a cultural lesson for JFC members to broaden their understanding of Japanese culture.
+Facilitating Group Activity Established on 6 February 1996, DAWN is a non-government organization in the Philippines.
+Its goals include ensuring the immediate reintegration of returning distressed migrant women to their families and Philippine society, creating alternative livelihood opportunities for returning migrant women as an option to migration, generating a strong public opinion against all of violence forms and inflicted discrimination upon migrant women and their Japanese-Filipino children (JFC), building a wide network of support, and developing its organization as a competent and self-sustaining support institution for distressed migrants and their families.
+During my internship, my major tasks included facilitating and assisting orientations for Japanese students and guests during their study tours in the Philippines, organizing group activities and assisting cultural lessons for Japanese-Filipino children, participating in home and school visits as part of DAWN's social services program, conducting interviews with DAWN staff and its selected members, and training for its livelihood program. part of the training, I As administered a cultural lesson for JFC members to broaden their understanding of Japanese culture.
 Most JFC members were born and spent most of their life in the Philippines, and thus may have limited or no knowledge of their Japanese father.
 To respond to such need, DAWN provides Japanese cultural lessons to the children.
 I facilitated 'My Kimono Art' class for eight JFCs, aged 9 to 21 years.